6 Japanese Tongue Twisters to Perfect Your Pronunciation

 The difference between these かな can be important in places English speakers might not expect.

 For example, in adapting English words to カタカナ, the Japanese sometimes opt for “きゃ” when we might think a plain “か” is closer to the English pronunciation.

 キャンセル (きゃんせる) — cancel; cancellation

-…Or, someone took the original, shorter Japanese tongue twister 庭には二羽鶏がいる (にわにはにわにわとりがいる – there are two chickens in the garden) and decided that it was far too easy.
-It needed to be cranked up into the next gear.
+…Or, someone took this original, shorter Japanese tongue twister and decided it was far too easy and boring:

 Let’s break this one down: